 Why Place-Based Learning?

 Place matters.
-Setting and context can make or break a trip.
-A place shapes how you feel and causes you to question your assumptions about the world.
+Every place has it's story and community.
+On one hand, each place has unique lessons, challenges, and inspirations.
+A place also shapes how you feel.
+Every place you visit can help you to question your assumptions about the world.
 That’s true whether you are trying to pick the perfect venue for a team meeting, or expanding the impact of an international trip.

 Travel can inspire new ideas—by exposing people to different values, processes, perspectives, and places-—but this requires an intentional place-based approach.